|

 Technically, there wasn't an exit there before.
 Traffic coming from Loop 1604 previously was on the access road and could either enter the SH 151 mainlanes just before Wiseman or stay on the access road to Wiseman.
 The new connector from 1604 enters the 151 mainlanes directly and not the access road, so it bypasses that earlier option. - Okay, then why didn't they add an eastbound exit to Wiseman?

 There are two reasons such a ramp was not built as part of the original project here — there was not enough funding or demand for it.
 They used the funding they did have on the most urgent need — the southbound 1604 to eastbound 151 connector.
 It's also not included in the current project that's building the new westbound 151 to northbound 1604 connector.
+That said, it is being studied for possible future improvements to the Loop 1604 corridor. - Why is there no entrance to SH 151 from Culebra?

 The decision to not include an entrance from Culebra to SH 151 was based on several factors: